-Purchases/(sales) of or advances/(distributions) to affiliates represent the proceeds from sales and settlements of investments, purchases, originations and participations, investment increases due to payment-in-kind interest as well as net amortization of premium/(discount) on investments and are included in the purchases and sales presented on the Consolidated Statements of Cash Flows for the years ended September 30, 2016 and 2015, respectively.
+Purchases (sales) of/advances (distributions) to affiliates are included in the purchases and sales presented on the consolidated statements of cash flows for the years ended September 30, 2015 and 2014, respectively.
 Transfers in/(out) of affiliates represents the fair value for the month an investment became or was removed as an affiliated investment.
-Income received from affiliates is included in total investment income on the Consolidated Statements of Operations for the years ended September 30, 2016 and 2015, respectively.
+Income received from affiliates is included in total investment income on the consolidated statements of operations for the years ended September 30, 2015 and 2014, respectively.